bjornmeansbear/lectureScripts/ASustainableDesigner.md

 back to this in a sec...

-## Sustainable Design does not exist.
+## Sustainable Design does not exist

 It's normal to talk about modernists, post-modernists, conceptual minimalists...